 Grades may be calculated using a weighted category or total point system.

-Collaborative teams are encouraged to set the grading plan so that no one assignment/assessment counts for more than 30 percent of the quarter grade.
-This will ensure that no one assignment has an impact on the quarter grade.
+Collaborative teams are encouraged to set the grading design so that no one assignment/assessment counts for more than 30 percent of the quarter grade.
+This will ensure that no one assignment has a disproportionate impact on the quarter grade.

 A rolling gradebook is a cumulative document that determines final grades by combining all assignments and assessments.
 It is not an average of quarter marks.
 The grade posted at the end of each traditional quarter is a snapshot of a student’s current progress in the course.

-- Communication with department administrator to ensure that they support the implementation plan.
+- Communication with the department administrator to ensure that they support the implementation plan.

 - Ensure that all students understand:

 - How the rolling gradebook works.

 - How it may impact what they see in SIS StudentVUE and on report cards.

 - Multiple, intentional communications to families.
 Information should be included in the syllabus and Back to School Night Presentation at a minimum.
 In addition, a school may require the teacher to send a letter to the families.
 Parents will need to be aware of how a rolling gradebook may impact what they see in SIS ParentVUE.

 - Follow division guidelines for gradebook set up to ensure that timely grades are accessible via SIS ParentVUE and StudentVUE.